Hamberthm/esp32-bt2ps2/README.md

 Working under latest ESP-IDF v5.1. **Developed and tested on the ESP32 DevKit rev 1 board, other variants may not work!**

-WARNING: This project is for use in a plain ESP-32 module with BLE and Bt Classic support.
+WARNING: This project is for use in a plain ESP-32 module with BLE and BT Classic support.
 If you have another variant, you'll have to adapt the code.

-26/6/23: PROJECT PORTED TO VS CODE, NOW BT CLASSIC WORKS (See "Building and flashing" below).

 * ESP32 S3/C3 (BLE only boards): Check https://github.com/Hamberthm/esp32-bt2ps2/issues/3
 * USB-HID instead of PS/2: Check https://github.com/Hamberthm/esp32-bt2ps2/issues/4

+* 26/6/23: Project ported to VS code and enabled BT Classic support (See "Building and flashing" below).

 # Electrical connections